earldavis/earldavis.github.io/_posts/2024-02-22-reading-big-files.md

 ---
 layout: post
-title: Reading Really Big Files Using Pandas and PyArrow
+title: How to Read Really Big Files that May Not Fit In Memory
 date: 2024-02-22 14:06
 categories: [data_science,]
 description: A post about reading reading very large CFPB mortgage data files.
 ---

-# How to Read Really Big Files that May Not Fit In Memory

 First you need to convert the zipfile, in this case a 1.6GB zipped archive, into something that is unzipped.
 This chunk of code converts into an almost 20GB csv file.
 This file will likely crash your computer if you